What happens during Christmas in the Netherlands? A guide to the winter holidays

 READ MORE | Zwarte Piet: the full guide to the Netherlands’ most controversial tradition

-There is even a channel dedicated to the daily activities of Sinterklaas, and everyone participates in the collective fantasy.
+There is even a TV programme dedicated to the daily activities of Sinterklaas, and everyone participates in the collective fantasy.

-At my daughter’s school Rommel (messy) Piet visited, together with “disco” Piet, and as we arrived one morning to school, all the lights were off, dance music was blasting, chairs were upside down, and everything was out of place.
+At my daughter’s school Rommel (messy) Piet visited, together with “disco” Piet.
+As we arrived at school one morning, all the lights were off, dance music was blasting, chairs were upside down, and everything was out of place.

 The kids get super into it, expecting little treats at all times, leaving their shoes by the window every night, and blaming all kinds of happenings (like missing things) on Piet.